cross-seed/cross-seed/README.md

-  -i, --torrent-dir <dir>         Directory with torrent files -s, --output-dir <dir>          Directory to save results in -o, --offset <offset>           Offset to start from (default: 0) -h, --help                      display help for command
+  -i, --torrent-dir <dir>         Directory with torrent files -s, --output-dir <dir>          Directory to save results in -o, --offset <offset>           Offset to start from (default: 0) -e, --include-episodes          Include single-episode torrents in the search
+                                  (default: false)
+  -h, --help                      display help for command
 ```

 ## Install